-DVDs

-World Youth Day 2008: Multimedia Resources (Powerpoint presentations and DVD, ages 13 - adult).
+Speare an artareart. - 影响在 Million an a DVDs World Youth Day 2008: Multimedia Resources (Powerpoint presentations and DVD, ages 13 - adult).
 This two-disk DVD and powerpoint presentation was produced by the Archdiocese of Canberra and Goulburn WYD coordinating team.
-It provides an overview of the meaning of World Youth Day, and the events

-leading up to it such as the journey of the Cross and Icon.
+It provides an overview of the meaning of World Youth Day, and the events leading up to it such as the journey of the Cross and Icon.
 It will be very useful for parish promotions of WYD and for individual reflection on World Youth Day.
 Nooma: Today.
-(Nooma series No. 17, 11 mins, ages 14
+(Nooma series No. 17, 11 mins, ages 14 -adult).

 How much time do we spend thinking about the past and wishing that things were different?
 How easy is it to believe that our best days have gone?
 If we long for the past, are we limited in our capacity to enjoy and be appreciative of today?
 This film deals with the theme of letting go of the past and savouring the present moment.

-The Catholic Education

-Office Resource Library is

-located in the Rheinberger

-Centre, corner of Weston and

-Loch Streets, Yarralumla.
+The Catholic Education Office Resource Library is located in the Rheinberger Centre, corner of Weston and Loch Streets, Yarralumla.
 Telephone: 6163 4350.
-E-mail:

-library@

-ceo.cg.catholic.edu.au Open weekdays 9am-5pm. - Dennis Granlund, librarian.
+E-mail: librarv@ ceo.cg.catholic.edu.au Open weekdays 9am-5pm. - Dennis Internet www.cg.catholic.org.au Granlund, librarian.

-Living with the net